ghc-proposals/ghc-proposals/principles.rst

    f :: (Bool, Bool) -> Bool
    f (x :: (b, b)) = ...   -- the variable `b` is bound to `Bool` by this
                            -- pattern signature.
-But either the first b is a binding -- site, in violation of the Local Lexical Scoping Principle, -- or there is no explicit binding site, in violation of -- the Explicit Binding Principle.
+But either the first b is a binding -- site, in violation of the Lexical Scoping Principle (a), -- or there is no explicit binding site, in violation of -- the Explicit Binding Principle.